 To try and help you newbie dads prepare for how your relationship will change after having a baby, here’s three things that I’ve learnt over the past few months:

-A baby is an intimacy killer:
+A baby can be an intimacy killer:

 You no longer warrant or deserve all of the attention: